How to Future-Proof Your Strategy with a Scalable Cloud Governance Framework

 According to a well known industry analyst firm, public cloud spending could eclipse $1 trillion by 2027, and the technology could reach business necessity status by the end of 2028.
-As a result, companies of all sizes will need a cloud strategy moving forward.
+As a result, companies of all sizes will need a cloud native strategy moving forward.

 A significant part of any cloud strategy is a well-defined cloud governance framework.
 This framework guides your policies, tools, and processes and aligns your cloud operations with your business objectives.
 It also helps you meet compliance standards and maintain security.